isomerpages/govtech-stp/_travel-and-health-control-measures/04b-sdf.md

  </table>
 <sup>*</sup><i>Only family members (defined as grandparents, parents, spouse, parents-in-law, siblings or children) are permitted to share a room.</i>

 The exact total costs will be made known to travellers during the entry approval application process for pass holders or at check-in to the SDF for Singapore Citizens and Permanent Residents.
 Travellers who fail to pay for the SDF cost may be charged interest for late payments.
 Please refer to the [FAQs](/health/faq#shnsdf) for more information.

-Due to the fast-changing demand for SDF capacity, <u> all arriving travellers will be assigned to an SDF by the Government</u>.
 Travellers who wish to book an SDF suite at a specific hotel at higher cost, may click [here](/health/shn/sdfupgrade) to find out more.

 ### SDF Opt-Out